This article was last updated at 4:29 p.m.

-- Per today's government report, there are 11,184 cases in Ontario, an increase of 606; 802 people are in hospital, 247 of them in intensive care and 193 on ventilators.
-To date, 584 people have died.
-A total of 114 outbreaks have been reported in long-term-care homes.
+- Per today's government report, there are 148 new cases in Ontario, for a total of 42,834 since the pandemic began; 66 people are in hospital, 13 of them in intensive care and eight on ventilators.
+To date, 2,811 people have died.

 Stay up to date!